-General areas of study include but are not limited to: (a) Theory of the practice of barbering services and business practices and basic human anatomy and physiology; (b) Shampooing including draping, brushing, scalp manipulations, conditioning and rinsing; (c) Scalp and hair analysis; (d) Hair cutting and trimming including scissors, razor, thinning shears and clippers; (e) Hair styling, wet, dry and thermal styling and styling aids; (f) Cutting and trimming of facial hair including shaving, beard and mustache design and eyebrow, ear and nose hair trimming; (g) Artificial hair; (h) Cleaning and disinfecting of individual work stations, individual equipment and tools and proper use and storage of linens; (i) Diseases and disorders of the skin, scalp and hair; (j) Safety including proper use of implements and electrical appliances; (k) First aid as it relates to barbering; and (l) Not all training will be on mannequins.
+General areas of study include but are not limited to: (a) Theory of the practice of barbering services and business practices and basic human anatomy and physiology; (b) Shampooing including draping, brushing, scalp manipulations, conditioning and rinsing; (c) Scalp and hair analysis; (d) Hair cutting and trimming including scissors, razor, thinning shears and clippers; (e) Hair styling, wet, dry and thermal styling and styling aids; (f) Cutting and trimming of facial hair including shaving, beard and mustache design and eyebrow, ear and nose hair trimming; (g) Artificial hair; (h) Cleaning and disinfecting of individual work stations, individual equipment and tools and proper use and storage of linens; (i) Diseases and disorders of the skin, scalp and hair; (k) Safety including proper use of implements and electrical appliances; (k) First aid as it relates to barbering; and (l) Not all training will be on mannequins.
 Evergreen Beauty College also incorporates salon and spa business principles into all courses.

-The current credit breakdown: Theory (250), Shampoo (100), Scalp/Hair Analysis (25), Hair cutting (200), Wet, Dry, Thermal Styling and Braiding (250), Cutting/Trimming of Facial Hair (40), Artificial Hair (20), Disinfecting (65), Disease/Disorder (30), and Safety/First Aid (20).
+Program credit: Theory (200), Shampoo (75), Scalp/Hair Analysis (25), Hair cutting (250), Wet, Dry, Thermal Styling and Braiding (200), Cutting/Trimming of Facial Hair (65), Artificial Hair (20), Disinfecting (65), Disease/Disorder (30), and Safety/First Aid (20), Professional Development Flex (100).
 School/class orientation, applied business skills including professionalism, resume and interview preparation, job search skills, and industry/market trends will be integrated through these topics.
 In addition, these topics will include opportunities for students to 'learn as they do'.
 Often, a student will apply specific learned skills on a guest for a fee, as well as performing activities such as organizing and setting up, cleaning, sweeping, restocking inventory, folding towels, etc. The individual is enrolled as a student and will participate in this the curriculum.
 The student is not an employee of the college.

-Instructor Course Outline
+Instructor Course Outline (600 HOURS)

-(600 HOURS)

-DESCRIPTION: This course will train instructor in basic instructional methods needed to teach in the Cosmetologist, Barber, Manicurist and Estheticians.
+DESCRIPTION: This course will train instructor in basic instructional methods needed to teach in the Cosmetologist, Hair Design, Barber, Manicurist, Esthetician and Master Esthetician.
 The state mandated hours are 500 hours and this program was designed greater than the required hours to include professional development.
 OBJECTIVE: To prepare students for an entry level position in the field of teaching for subject matters related to the Cosmetology Arts and Sciences.

-INSTRUCTIONAL METHOD: Lectures, demonstrations, and lab work.

-GRADING: Rating scale 100% - 76% (and/or passing score) through multiple choice and short answer questions and evaluations.
+INSTRUCTIONAL METHOD: 'HOD: Lectures, demonstrations, and lab work.
+GRADING: Rating scale 100% - 76% (passing score) through multiple choice and short answer questions as well as practical test.
+Anything below a 76% is failing.
+LANGUAGE OF INSTRUCTIO 5